In this guide we’ll take a look at the best strimmer blades.

 Oregon One-For-All Universal Strimmer Blade Review

 The Oregon One-For-All Universal Strimmer Blade is the best metal strimmer blade on the market.
 Made from high quality 3mm hardened steel, this blade is great quality and highly efficient.
-It’s bright red, offering amply visibility in dense vegetation.
+It’s bright red, offering ample visibility in dense vegetation.
 Each section reaches 300mm for efficient strimming.

 This strimmer blade is very versatile, fitting all brushed cutters.
 It comes with a reducer ring, while the 20mm aluminium adapter comes included for fitting on a variety of brush cutters.